ZazaKin/liquid-logo-v2/README.md

-# Liquid Metal Favicon Generator
+# Liquid Metal Favicon Generator + Downloader!

 Generate animated liquid metal favicons for your website.
 This tool allows you to upload your logo and transform it into a shimmering liquid metal animation, perfect for modern websites.